nerkyzas157/Domain-chatbot/README.md

 - Simple yet elegant LangChain setup
 - Streamlit frontend
 - Multi-agent collaboration within a single container
-- Easily extendable with new domain or other type of agents
+- Easily extendable with new types of agents
 - Example workflows and queries included

 ---